MLM in Nepal: how to spot a pyramid scheme disguised as a 'business opportunity'

 Nepal's framework is the Direct Sales of Goods (Management and Regulation) Act 2074 (2017), supplemented by 2019 Regulations and a 2022 Directive (source).
 It draws a sharp legal line:

-- Licensed direct selling — a company with at least Rs 1 crore paid-up capital (half deposited as guarantee), no foreign investment, and a licence from the Department of Commerce, Supplies and Consumer Protection Management.
+- Licensed direct selling.
+A company with at least Rs 1 crore paid-up capital (half deposited as guarantee), no foreign investment, and a licence from the Department of Commerce, Supplies and Consumer Protection Management.
 As of July 2020, just 7 firms held this licence (source).

-- Pyramid-based network marketing — illegal.
+- Pyramid-based network marketing.
+Illegal.
 Operating one carries Rs 5–10 lakh fine and 3–5 years imprisonment; facilitators get half the penalty (source).
 Even direct selling without a licence is criminal (Rs 1–5 lakh fine and 6 months to 1 year).

 Two earlier layers reinforce this.
 The Supreme Court ruled network marketing illegal in May 2010, reaffirmed it on March 28, 2012, and ordered the government to scrap the network-marketing directive (source).
-And Nepal Rastra Bank has separately declared all virtual currencies, pyramid networks, and "hyper funds" illegal under the Foreign Exchange Regulation Act 2019 and Prohibition of Foreign Investment Act 2021 (source).
+Separately, Nepal Rastra Bank has declared all virtual currencies, pyramid networks, and "hyper funds" illegal under the Foreign Exchange Regulation Act 2019 and Prohibition of Foreign Investment Act 2021 (source).

-The math doesn't work — anywhere, ever
+The math doesn't work, anywhere, ever

 | Levels deep | Participants needed (5 per recruit) |